universityofgalway-library/dspace-pure-metadata-matching/docs/patch_records.md

 # patch_records.py

 A unified command-line tool for cleaning and patching **Pure research output** JSON records.
-Combines five patch modes into a single script; one or more modes can be combined in a single run.
+Combines six patch modes into a single script; one or more modes can be combined in a single run.

 ---